CreepersVFX/Operation-Dreamworld/Script.md

 The rest of the animation is up to what you sink it up to

-All that is left is the camera zooms out of franks head and we are still sitting there then brandon and you tap on our shoulders and all 5 of us walk away and disappear}
+All that is left is the camera zooms out of franks head and we are still sitting there then brandon and you tap on our shoulders and all 5 of us walk away and disappear